 Data: LedBetter; – March 7, 2018.

-Additionally, governments have taken action in countries such as Norway, France, The Netherlands and Italy by adopting gender quotas in an effort to achieve gender parity within corporate organizations.
-Arguments abound whether quotas is a reasonable action; but nonetheless, it is a decisive action taken by leadership to resolve a problem.
+The government in countries, such as Norway, France, The Netherlands, and Italy have taken action by adopting gender quotas to help achieve gender parity within corporate organizations.
+Arguments abound whether quotas is a reasonable action.
+Nonetheless, it is a decisive action taken by leadership to resolve a problem.

-Initiatives such as grants and volunteerism to support programs that address gender issues have also been established within communities.
-Again, these solutions may not be the only answer to eradicate discrimination; but it’s decisive action nonetheless.
+Communities have also established initiatives such as grants and volunteerism to support programs addressing gender issues.
+Again, these solutions may not be the only answer to eradicate discrimination; but it’s a decisive action.

 What decisive action will you take to make gender parity in senior leadership a reality?